Attendance Strategy

 Include

-Education development trust (2024) states that Learners’ sense of belonging in the school community can be a cause of absenteeism - if a learner does not feel that they belong within their school community, their risk of absence is higher.
+Education Development Trust (2024) states that learners’ sense of belonging in the school community can be a cause of absenteeism - if a learner does not feel that they belong within their school community, their risk of absence is higher.
 Everyone has the right to feel a sense of belonging at our school.
 We ensure that the school environment, curriculum and ethos are representative and inclusive of all pupils at Meadow View Primary School.
 Pupils who feel as though they belong, are more likely to want to attend.
 We recognise that some pupils find it harder to attend school than others therefore all staff prioritise building positive relationships with all pupils and their families, proactively finding relational moments with an open heart ready to empathise, care and support.
 The diversity, equity, inclusion and belonging team ensure that we know each and every pupil as individuals and remain professionally curious as to what the individual barriers our pupils and their families face regarding their attendance, providing the right support at the right time.

 Aspire